1.26 Emotional Support Animals (ESA) in Saint Louis University Campus Housing Policy

 Decisions to remove an approved Emotional Support Animal will be based on the actual behaviors of the animal – not speculation of fear about any harm and/or damage an animal may cause.
-Any removal of an Emotional Support Animal will be done in collaboration between the Department of Housing and Residence Life, Disability Services, and the Office of Student Responsibility and Community Standards.
+Any removal of an Emotional Support Animal will be done in collaboration between the Department of Housing and Residence Life, the Center for Accessibility and Disability Resources, and the Office of Student Responsibility and Community Standards.
 If it is decided that the animal should be removed, the timeline in which the animal should be removed will be based on the severity of the situation and will be communicated in a written document through the student's SLU email.
 In the case that an animal has caused significant harm or damage, the animal is subject to immediate removal from campus.
 If it is determined that the animal must be removed from the University housing and the owner fails to comply with the stated time frame, the University may have the animal removed to the nearest, appropriate animal shelter.
 In the event the animal is not removed, the owner will be required to meet with University personnel in the Office of Student Responsibility and Community Standards and face potential conduct sanctions.
 Should the Emotional Support Animal be removed from the premises for any reason, the owner is expected to fulfill their housing obligations for the remainder of the housing contract.

 - New information that was not available at the time of the initial decision;

 - A procedural error that occurred that unfairly impacted the decision;

 - There is just cause to reconsider the decision, such a demonstrated bias against the student.